 Elimination of Shareholder Action by Written Consent.
-Our certificate of incorporation does not permit shareholders to act by written consent.
+Our certificate of incorporation requires shareholder action to be taken only at a general meeting of shareholders and does not permit shareholders to act by written consent.

 Undesignated Preferred Stock.
 The authorization of undesignated preferred stock makes it possible for the Board of Directors to issue preferred stock with voting or other rights or preferences that could impede the success of any attempt to change control of us.
 These and other provisions may have the effect of deferring hostile takeovers or delaying changes in control or management of us.